rossweinstein/Evolutionary-Computing-Python/README.md

 ### Functionality
 To run this Evolutionary Computing System, you need to first set up a few parameters first.

-* Generation size => How many expressions do we have in each generation
+* Generation size => Governs the number of expressions in each generation
-* Genome size => How long can the expressions be in the initial population
+* Genome size => Governs the length of the expressions in the initial population
-* X-Training Data => The x value we will plug into our random expressions
-* Y-Training Data => The y values we will match our output to to determine fitness
+* Training Data => The x and y values used to evalute an expression's fitness
-* Fitness Threshold => What percentage of the population will be selected to go on to the next generation
+* Fitness Threshold => The percentage of the population selected for the next generation
-* Stagnation Threshold => If our fitness is not improving over this set number of generations, we reboot the system
+* Stagnation Threshold => If our fitness is not improving over this set number of generations, the EC System reboots
-* Mutation Percentage => Of the Individuals selected for the next generation, what percentage will we mutate
+* Mutation Percentage => Governs the ratio of expressions crossed to expressions mutated
-* Success Threshold => Define how close to the trainging data the generate expressions needs to be in order to be considered a success.
+* Success Threshold => Defines the minimum fitness value required for the system to deem the expression equivalent

-Once all parameters are set, you may pass them to the ECSystem and you are ready to go.
+Once all parameters are set, you are ready to go.

 ![ECSystemParameters Python](ECParametersPython.png)